RezBuilds/sovereign/README.md

    ```
 ## Build Electrs server index
-6. Check size of current Bitcoin Core block directory
+6. Check size of current Bitcoin Knots block directory
    ```bash copy
    du -ch ~/.bitcoin/blocks/blk*.dat | tail -n1
    ```
-   This will print the size of the existing Bitcoin Core block directory.
-The final Electrs index DB will be about 10-20% the size of the Bitcoin Core block directory.
+   This will print the size of the existing Bitcoin Knots block directory.
+The final Electrs index DB will be about 10-20% the size of the Bitcoin Knots block directory.

 7. Start Bitcoind and wait for bitcoind to complete initial sync.
    ```bash copy